Differential Diagnosis of Pediatric Acute Abdominal Pain

 |Urinary tract infection||Presence of urinary symptoms such as dysuria.|

-Other causes of pediatric acute abdominal pain include:
+Other causes of pediatric acute abdominal pain include the following:

-- Gynecological causes in girls such as ovarian cyst torsion or rupture, Mittelschmerz (mid-cycle pain), pelvic inflammatory disease and ectopic pregnancy.
+- Gynecological causes in girls, such as Ovarian torsion or rupture, Mittelschmerz (mid-cycle pain), pelvic inflammatory disease, and ectopic pregnancy.

-- Rare causes of abdominal pain that should always be considered, include Henoch-Schonlein purpura and sickle cell crisis.
+- Rare causes of abdominal pain that should always be considered, including Henoch-Schonlein purpura and sickle cell crisis.